 Your work has purpose beyond the work itself.

-According to the book, MAGIC: Five Keys to Unlock the Power of Employee Engagement, Meaning is the first key that builds an engagement that lasts, produces results, and creates joy and happiness in an individual.
-The other keys finishing the acronym MAGIC are Autonomy, Growth, Impact, and Connection.
+According to the book, ENGAGEMENT MAGIC®: Five Keys for Engaging People, Leaders, and Organizations, Meaning is the first key that builds an engagement that lasts, produces results, and creates joy and happiness in an individual.
+The other keys finishing the acronym ENGAGEMENT MAGIC® are Autonomy, Growth, Impact, and Connection.

 What creates meaning for employees?
-So many different things create meaning for employees in their jobs that I didn’t want to guess.
-Instead, I asked the masses and here are 15 real-world examples of how employees find meaning in their work:
+So many different things create meaning for employees in their jobs that we didn’t want to guess.
+Instead, we asked the masses, and here are 15 real-world examples of how employees find meaning in their work:

 Katie Schwartz, Business Speech Improvement